Best Worst Movie: Production

 After completing and watching Troll 2, Stephenson became embarrassed by the film; however, thanks to Myspace, he began to realize that the film had gained a cult following and was often listed alongside favorite movies of users on the site.
 According to Stephenson, the turning point came in April 2006: "I woke up one morning with a really warm feeling and I was smiling ear to ear.
 I was next to my wife and I said, 'I am the child star of the worst movie ever made... there's a story here'".

 Not all participants in Troll 2 were eager to revisit the film.
 Stephenson noted that he had trouble convincing actors Don Packard and Connie Young to be included in the project, although he was eventually able to convince both to appear in it.

 Release

 The film premiered at the South by Southwest festival in March 2009, and was released on DVD in November 2010.

 Reception

 Best Worst Movie received positive reviews.
-On Rotten Tomatoes it holds a 94% approval rating, based on 70 reviews, with an average rating of 7.30/10.
-The website's consensus reads: "Good-natured and mirthful, Best Worst Movie is a sweet deconstruction of how a cinematic folly can become a triumph".
-On Metacritic it has a score of 61% based on reviews from 15 critics, indicating "generally favorable reviews".

 Roger Ebert awarded Best Worst Movie three out of four stars.
 The A.V.
 Club gave the film a "B" rating.